Jumpaku/divround/README.md

 * *primitive integer type*: It is one of the recommended methods because integer type can compute the division-and-rounding operation exactly and is natively supported by almost all languages.
 Note that integer arithmetic operations for large numbers may cause overflow.

 Focusing on Go, performing the division-and-rounding operation using integer type demands careful and complex implementation although rational number type is supported by the standard library..
-Therefore **divround** provides the functions to perform the operation for integers with error handling and multiple kinds of rounding methods.
+Therefore, **divround** provides the functions to perform the operation for integers with error handling and multiple kinds of rounding methods.

 ## Detail Description